What to pack in your hospital bag

 2. If you think you might not need it, you're probably wrong, just pack it anyway to be safe.

-3. Trust no one - check your bag yourself before you go, after all, you know what you need more than anyone else!
+3. Check your bag yourself before you go, after all, you know what you need more than anyone else.

 • Paperwork: You'll need to pack your medical notes and a few copies of your birth plan (if you've written one).
 Some people find that using clear plastic wallets to keep everything separate and labelled makes things easier to find.